-- 1. From the watch face, press the lower button (or swipe up) and scroll to Alarms. - 2.
-Select Alarm clock. - 3.
+- 1. From the watch face, press the middle button to open the shortcuts menu and scroll to Alarms. - 2.
 First select how often you want the alarm to sound.
 The options are:

-Once: alarm sounds once in the next 24 hours at the set time

-Weekdays: alarm sounds at the same time Monday thru Friday

-Daily: alarm sounds at the same time every day of the week
+Once: alarm sounds once in the next 24 hours at the set time Weekdays: alarm sounds at the same time Monday thru Friday Daily: alarm sounds at the same time every day of the week

-4. Set the hour and minutes and then exit the settings.
+3. Set the hour and minutes and then exit the settings.